dobin/avred/doc/plugins.md

 ## Analyzer

-Ananlyzer function will scan a file by getting its content from `PluginFileFormat::getData()` and send it to the avred-server via HTTP:
+Ananlyzer function will scan a file by getting its content from `BaseFile::getData()` and send it to the avred-server via HTTP:

 ```python